 The face of marketing is changing with “martech” becoming an in-demand job description, and ways of reaching audiences are constantly shifting.

-Keeping up with enterprise-grade tools with startup budgets isn’t easy, but the seven solutions above should hopefully take the edge off.
+Keeping up with enterprise-grade tools with startup budgets isn't easy, but the seven solutions above should hopefully take the edge off.
 What are your favored marketing tools?
-Let us know in the comments below, or strike up a conversation on our forums.
+Let us know in the comments below.